 AWS Shield Advanced manages mitigation of layer 3 and layer 4 DDoS attacks.
-This means that your designated web applications are protected from attacks like UDP Floods, or TCP SYN floods.
-In addition, for application layer (layer 7) attacks, you can use AWS WAF to apply your own mitigations, or you can engage the 24X7 AWS DDoS Response Team (DRT), who can write rules on your behalf to mitigate Layer 7 DDoS attacks.
+This means that your designated applications are protected from attacks like UDP Floods, or TCP SYN floods.
+In addition, for application layer (layer 7) attacks, AWS Shield Advanced can detect attacks like HTTP flods and DNS floods.
+You can use AWS WAF to apply your own mitigations, or you can engage the 24X7 AWS DDoS Response Team (DRT), who can write rules on your behalf to mitigate Layer 7 DDoS attacks.

 Q. How can I contact the AWS DDoS Response Team?

 You can engage the AWS DDoS Response Team (DRT) via regular AWS support, or contact AWS Support.

 Q. How quickly can I engage the AWS DDoS Response Team (DRT)?

 Response times for DRT depends on the AWS Support plan you are subscribed to.
 We will make every reasonable effort to respond to your initial request within the corresponding timeframes.
 See the AWS Support website for more details about AWS Support plans.

 Yes.
 With AWS Shield Advanced you will get notification of DDoS attacks via CloudWatch metrics.

 Q. How quickly will I get an attack notifications?

 Typically, AWS Shield Advanced provides notification of an attack within a few minutes of attack detection.

 Q. Can I get a history of all DDoS attacks on my AWS resources?